Reinforcement Learning for Test Case Prioritization: Validation

 Also, for each dataset, we measured the effect size of the differences between configuration pairs based on Common Language Effect Size (CLE)~\cite{mcgraw1992common,arcuri2014hitchhiker}.
 CLE estimates the probability that a randomly sampled score from one population will be greater than a randomly sampled score from the other population.
 As shown in Table~\ref{tab:cle}, CLE values between one of the worst and best cases for the six enriched datasets are above 96\%, while they are 79\% and 70\% for the simple datasets Paint-Control and IOFROL, respectively.
 Results therefore show the importance of selecting one of the best configurations.
 Also, relatively smaller CLEs for simple datasets suggests none of the configurations learned an adequate ranking strategy in these cases.
 This may not be surprising since learning an accurate policy for complex software systems cannot be expected to be always possible based on simple data.

-In terms of training time, as shown in Table~\ref{tab:results-training}, based once again on the post-hoc test, multiple configurations (pairwise or pointwise) perform well for some of the datasets.
+\TR{E3, R2.2, R2.6, R3.6}{ In terms of training time, as shown in Table~\ref{tab:results-training}, based once again on the post-hoc test, multiple configurations (pairwise or pointwise) perform well for some of the datasets.
 Still, we cannot recommend one specific configuration overall.
-Pairwise-TRPO and pairwise-PPO1 are the most efficient in terms of training time, which are followed by pairwise-ACER.
+Pairwise-TRPO and pairwise-PPO1 are the most efficient in terms of training time, followed by pairwise-ACER.
 In contrast, listwise and pairwise rankings with the DQN algorithm feature the worst training time.
 Also, pointwise-DDPG, pointwise-TD3, and pointwise-SAC are relatively slow across all datasets.
-Since our approach uses offline training by replaying logs, training can therefore occur in the background without adding any delay in the CI process.
+As discussed in Section~\ref{sec:integrationRL}, since our approach uses offline training for the initial setup and adapting to new changes, training can therefore occur in the background without adding any delay to the CI build process.
 Thus, the differences in training time across configurations, which are in the order of minutes, do not constitute a practical issue.
-Also, the training in pointwise and pairwise modes could be made more efficient by relying on sampling to only replay a random and small subset of test execution logs during training.
+Also, the training in pointwise and pairwise modes could be made more efficient by relying on sampling to only replay a random and small subset of test execution logs during training. }